fotiDim/ChatGPT-to-API/README.md

 ...
 ```

+#### Credentials from environment variables

+Alternatively, set `OPENAI_EMAIL` and `OPENAI_PASSWORD` environment variables.

+---

-All authenticated access tokens and PUID will store in `access_tokens.json`
+All authenticated access tokens and PUID will be stored in `access_tokens.json` and auto-renewed after 24 hours.

-Auto renew access tokens and PUID after 1 day

-Caution! please use unblocked ip for authentication, first login to `https://chatgpt.com/` to check ip availability if you can.
+Caution! please use unblocked IP for authentication.
+First login to `https://chatgpt.com/` to check IP availability if you can.

+---

 ### HAR file pool